THE SHOW MUST GO ON-LINE

 Roughly three months into the pandemic, Standard & Poor’s reported that AMC did not posses "sufficient sources of liquidity to cover its expected negative cash flows past mid-summer".
 All hope was suddenly re-focused towards “re-opening” day for theaters, which for AMC was pushed from late July to mid August to eventually late August before all was said and done.
-Now that "re-opening" come and gone, there is still talk of rescue measures being taken, such as liquidating certain theatre locations in an effort to downsize, all dependent on which landlords are the least flexible.
+Now that "re-opening" has come and gone, there is still talk of rescue measures being taken, such as liquidating certain theatre locations in an effort to downsize, a move entirely dependent on how flexible landlords can be.

-Regal Cinemas, which happened to be the industry leader in the Coronavirus when it became the first chain to close all of its locations (on March 20, 2020), is fairing no better.
-The leasing agreements the Regal Cinemas has with each individual property does not allow for a one-fix-all scenario.
+Regal Cinemas, which was the very first chain to close all of its locations (starting on March 20, 2020), is fairing no better.
+The leasing agreements that Regal Cinemas has with each individual property does not allow for a one-fix-all scenario.
 And even though all the chains have re-opened in some capacity, the future is looking more and more grim as a potential second wave of COViD-19 is predicted to hit in the Fall of 2020.
 Loop Capital analyst Alan Gould recently reported to the New York Post that he foresees a quarter of theater locations in the US closing before all is said and done.

-The “push-back” trend began in early March 2020 when the latest James Bond installment, No Time to Die, was deferred to a November 2020 opening.
+This “pushing back the release date” trend began in early March 2020 when the latest James Bond installment, No Time to Die, was deferred to a November 2020 opening.
 As the realities of the pandemic became clearer, other studios followed suite, pushing all major tent pole releases (including the likes of the Black Widow, Fast and Furious 9, Maverick: Top Gun, and Wonder Woman 1984 to name a few), to the Fall of 2020 or in some cases to the Winter, Spring or Summer of 2021.
 Other films such as Disney's blockbuster Mulan, which was initially postponed indefinitely, eventually opted for a straight to streaming release on Disney+ (with a whopping $29.99 premier access fee!).
-We may start to similar tactics in the coming months as the pandemic evolves, making it difficult for production companies to secure theatrical release dates with any degree of confidence.
+We may start to see similar tactics in the coming months as the pandemic evolves, making it difficult for theatres to secure theatrical release dates with any degree of confidence.
 (See the full list of rescheduled and upended release dates here.)

 In fact, Disney recently announced that the Avatar sequels and Star Wars franchise will have their production schedules pushed back by one full year, thus moving their respective release dates back, as well.

 The most concerning question now becomes, can theaters truly survive in this climate?
-All summer long the industry hung on by a thread as re-openings were announced, and then pushed back.
+All summer long the industry hung on by a thread as re-openings were announced, and then pushed back over and over again.
 It began when Cinemark announced a June 19th return to business.
 But that date soon became July 17th before doors started officially opening nationwide, and only in territories that allowed for indoor businesses to resume operation.

 To answer these mounting questions, perhaps we need to reflect on history.
 What can the 1918 pandemic teach us about the return of the theater industry?
 Will the drive-in movie theatre model now seeing a resurgence become a force to be reckoned with?
-What are the health conscious protocols now being adopted by the theatre costing to in the long run?
+What are the health conscious protocols, which are now being adopted by the theatre chains, going to cost, in the long run?
 Would a return to lockdown be a final nail in the coffin?
-And more importantly, as the theatrical release structure is upended, can theater chains survive if release windows shrink and simultaneous streaming becomes the norm?
+And more importantly, as the theatrical release structure is upended, can theater chains survive if release windows shrink and simultaneous "day and date" streaming becomes the norm?

-Our next five blog articles will be focusing on these questions, and more, as we explore different perspectives on the future of the entertainment industry as reflected in the mirror of the 2020 pandemic.
+Our next blog article will be focusing on these questions, and more, as we explore different perspectives on the future of the theatre industry as reflected in the mirror of the 2020 pandemic.

 Until next time, stay masked and healthy.